Alan Turing

 - Life dates: June 23, 1912 - June 7, 1954.

-- Core contribution: formalizing computation through the Turing machine and the universal machine.
+- Core contribution: formalizing computation through the Turing machine and the universal machine, then helping connect that abstraction to practical electronic computing.

-- AI relevance: early machine-intelligence arguments, learning-machine ideas, chess and game-playing speculation, and the imitation game.
+- AI relevance: early machine-intelligence arguments, learning-machine ideas, reward-and-punishment training language, chess and game-playing speculation, and the imitation game.

 - Historical role: Bletchley Park cryptanalyst whose work contributed to Allied codebreaking during the Second World War.